 The basic method of VNA calibration is to use three standard instruments.
 Widely known calibration methods include the SOLT calibration method, the UnKnown Thru calibration method, and the TRL calibration method described above.

-Impedance is an important parameter used to characterize electronic circuits, electronic components, and electronic materials and is the amount of alternating the current that interrupts a circuit or other device at a certain frequency.
-There are various types of impedance measurement methods, each with its own advantages and disadvantages.
+Impedance is an important parameter used to characterize electronic circuits, electronic components, and electronic materials.
+It is the amount of opposition to an alternating current (AC) that interrupts a circuit or other device at a certain frequency.
+There are various types of impedance measurement methods, each with their own advantages and disadvantages.

-The measurement method must be selected in consideration of the frequency range required for the measurement and the measurement conditions of the impedance measurement range.
+The measurement method must be selected in consideration of the frequency range required for the measurement and the resistance and reactance conditions of the impedance measurement range.
 Measurement methods include the bridge method, resonance method, I-V method, network analysis method, time domain network analysis method, and automatic balanced bridge method.

 The bridge method is explained as an example.
 The advantages of the bridge method are its high accuracy (around 0.1%), its ability to cover a wide frequency range with multiple measuring instruments, and its low cost.
-On the other hand, the demerit of the bridge method is that it requires a balance operation, and a single unit can cover only a narrow range of frequencies.
-The bridge method's measurement frequency range is approximately 300 MHz DC.
+On the other hand, one demerit of the bridge method is that it requires a balance operation, and a single unit can cover only a narrow range of frequencies.
+The bridge method's measurement frequency range is approximately 300-MHz DC.

 The maximum frequency extension of network analyzers now extends into the sub-THz band (220 GHz).
 This is because it is predicted that the next generation communication standard, 6G, will most likely use the 140 GHz band, known as the D-band.

-However, because of its high frequency, the sub-THz band is susceptible to electrical length errors and parasitic elements, making total calibration accuracy, including RF probes and cables, extremely important.
+However, because of its high frequency, the sub-THz band is susceptible to electrical length errors, parasitic elements, and other measurement discontinuities, making total calibration accuracy, including that of the RF probe tips and cables, extremely important.

 In reality, the frequency range that can be calibrated at one time is often limited, and manufacturers are competing to develop easy-to-use measuring instruments, including the handling of data between calibrations and the addition of frequency extenders dedicated to the millimeter wave band.

-Network analyzers are generally used to evaluate the impedance of DUTs and S-parameters, which are small signals.
+Generally speaking, Network analyzers are used to evaluate the impedance of DUTs and S-parameters, which are small signals.
 Therefore, models that enable network analyzers to perform modulation analysis, which is mainly handled by conventional spectrum analyzers, are gradually being released.
+With wireless technologies on the increase, the ability to examine complex RF (Radio Frequency) bands is an essential feature, one worth integrating into a Network Analyzer.

 In the future, network analyzers will be used not only for impedance and S-parameter evaluation but also for evaluating switches, filters, high-frequency (RF) amplifiers, low-noise amplifiers (LNA), and other RF front ends, including large-signal analysis and modulation analysis.